wum5/JaltGenome/README.md

 # JaltGenome

 ## Overview
-* Raw scripts/Pipeline for the "Jaltomato Genome" Project.
+* Raw scripts/Pipeline for the "Jaltomata Genome" Project.
 * Still in updating!

 ## Contributors